BradNeuberg/rsh/README.md

 # Really Simple History

 ##Note: The Really Simple History library was one of the first Ajax history and bookmarking frameworks, establishing this as an important area that Ajax applications needed to solve.
+Experiences from it helped feed into HTML5.
 It is not supported anymore and is superseded by other frameworks now.
 It is available here for archival purposes only.

 ## What is This?